 I once read how, on our spiritual journey, one can move forward or one can move backwards, but one cannot stand still.

-Moving forward or moving backwards?
-It makes sense, though, because if we're meant to be on a journey who wants to turn around and go back down the same way in which we came?
+Moving forward or moving backwards.
+It makes sense, though, because if we're meant to be on a journey who wants to turn around and go back down the same way in which we have just come?
 How would we get anywhere?

-Yesterday, as we celebrated the Feast of the Epiphany, I drew comfort from the journey the Three Wise Men took those many years ago.
+Today, as we celebrated the Feast of the Epiphany, I draw comfort from the journey the Three Wise Men took those many years ago.
 They did not know exactly where they were going, or even what they would find, but they looked to the heavens for both direction and guidance.

 And most importantly, they never gave up.
 Their journey progressed; they searched until they found.